Juris-M/citeproc-cite-service/make-data/README.md

     this repository);
 10. Perform whatever incantations are used to move retrieved data to the front-end service.

-Note that this full set of operations is required for *any* change to item content.
+This full set of operations is required for any change to item content on the front end of the service.

 ## Installing `node` and `npm`